aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/support-nvrt-resource-psd-files/_index.md

 - **Aspose.PSD for Java** library – download it from the official site: [Download Aspose.PSD for Java](https://releases.aspose.com/psd/java/)
 - **Basic Java knowledge** (classes, objects, exception handling)

-## Import Packages
+## Import packages
-Once your environment is ready, import the required classes.
-These give you access to PSD handling, layer traversal, and the Nvrt resource.
+The `PsdImage` class is Aspose.PSD's top‑level object that represents a single Photoshop document in memory, exposing layers and resources for manipulation.

 ```java
 import com.aspose.psd.Image;